 Addressing Trauma among Court-Involved Adolescents

-Currently, Spectrum is working to address trauma among court-involved adolescents.
-As a result of generous funding from the Ethel and James Flinn Foundation, Spectrum is implementing Trauma-Focused Cognitive-Behavioral Therapy among male adolescents in the juvenile justice system.
-Whereas Spectrum has long provided trauma-informed care in several of its programs, this particular project allows Spectrum to implement a specific evidence-based trauma treatment and evaluate the associated outcomes.
+Currently, Spectrum is working to address trauma among court-involved adolescents and learn more about the effects of particular treatment models.
+Funded by the Ethel and James Flinn Foundation, Spectrum is implementing Trauma-Focused Cognitive-Behavioral Therapy (TF-CBT) with justice- involved adolescents.
+While Spectrum has long provided trauma-informed care in several programs, this particular project allows Spectrum to implement a specific evidence-based trauma treatment and evaluate the associated outcomes.
 Approximately 150 youth will be able to participate in the specialized treatment, and the knowledge gleaned from the results will be used to inform future treatment of trauma among adolescents.
-The project will continue through December, 2016.
+The project will continue through December, 2019.

 Implementing Developmentally-Focused Treatment in Juvenile Justice

 Spectrum is also currently implementing an empirically-guided treatment program in its residential programs for adolescent offenders.
 The Forward-Focused Model© is a cutting edge treatment based on the most recent research and best practices in juvenile justice.
 The comprehensive, prescribed treatment model addresses the complex needs of adolescents, including brain development and other developmental needs, trauma and co-occurring issues, among others.